algolia/shipjs/README.md

 - Figure out next version.
 - Update the version and changelog.
-- Create a pull-request.
+- Create a pull request.

 This is done by running `shipjs prepare` on your terminal.
 It takes less than a minute.

 ### Part 2.
 Review

-- Review the pull-request by yourself, or with your colleagues.
+- Review the PR by yourself, or with your colleagues.
-- Add more commits to the pull-request if you want.
+- Add more commits to the PR if you want.

-When you think it's ready to ship, merge the pull-request.
+When you think it's ready to ship, merge the PR.

 ### Part 3.
 Trigger a release (`shipjs trigger`)